 When the time came for the night to draw to a close the crowd went crazy and “Feeder!
 Feeder!” echoed from every inch of the venue’s walls.
 When Grant and the guys eventually returned to play two more songs as an encore, they chose to end the night on a high – literally! – with Just a Day and High completing the set for the evening.
 The catchy lyrics known by all could probably be heard from miles away as many sung their hearts out.
 It is true to say that these songs have a habit of staying in your head whether you want them to or not.

 As the remnants of the last notes faded away, Grant was almost godlike standing with one hand holding his guitar high.
 A true rock idol, his followers all at his feet waited anxiously for one more song, one more word, anything.
 Then it was all over and it felt like the musical bubble had popped and it was time to come back down, crashing to earth with an almighty bump.
 Seeing Feeder is like eating a small meal: you end up nicely satisfied but always craving more.

-Watch the video of new single Borders here
+Watch the video for new single Borders here: